-On my 16th birthday, I tried out for cheerleading and made an utter and complete idiot of myself.
+On my 16th birthday, I tried out for the cheerleading squad at my high school and made an utter and complete idiot of myself.
 It was painful (I don’t mean figuratively…I fell on my head repeatedly while attempting back handsprings).
 But did I let that stop me??
 No sirree.
 I simply moved across the country and tried out again.

-I worked really hard that year, made some great friendships and DID end up in stunts at competitions.
+I worked really hard that year, made some great friendships and DID end up performing stunts at competitions.
 I got to be pretty dang good and even began to love my teenage body because it was strong enough to help me hoist other cheerleaders above my head and catch them all by myself.
 (Also a precursor to those years of chiropractic care.
-Hey, no pain, no gain, right?!)
+But hey, no pain, no gain, right?!)

 In the end, the fear of failure is just that: fear.
 It’s not real.
 It’s something imaginary that we allow to invade our dreams and keep us from the things we want.